H. L. Mencken: Death

 Mencken died in his sleep on January 29, 1956.
 He was interred in Baltimore's Loudon Park Cemetery.

-Though it does not appear on his tombstone, Mencken, during his Smart Set days, wrote a joking epitaph for himself:

 A very small, short, and private service was held, in accordance with Mencken's wishes.

-Mencken was preoccupied with his legacy and kept his papers, letters, newspaper clippings, columns, and even grade school report cards.
-After his death, those materials were made available to scholars in stages in 1971, 1981, and 1991 and include hundreds of thousands of letters sent and received.
-The only omissions were strictly personal letters received from women.
+Although it does not appear on his tombstone, Mencken, during his Smart Set days, wrote a joking epitaph for himself:

 Beliefs

 In his capacity as editor, Mencken became close friends with the leading literary figures of his time, including Theodore Dreiser, F. Scott Fitzgerald, Joseph Hergesheimer, Anita Loos, Ben Hecht, Sinclair Lewis, James Branch Cabell, and Alfred Knopf, as well as a mentor to several young reporters, including Alistair Cooke.
 He also championed artists whose works he considered worthy.
 For example, he asserted that books such as Caught Short!
 A Saga of Wailing Wall Street (1929), by Eddie Cantor (ghostwritten by David Freedman) did more to pull America out of the Great Depression than all government measures combined.
 He also mentored John Fante.
 Thomas Hart Benton illustrated an edition of Mencken's book Europe After 8:15.

 Mencken also published many works under various pseudonyms, including Owen Hatteras, John H Brownell, William Drayham, WLD Bell, and Charles Angoff.
-As a ghostwriter for the physician Leonard K. Hirshberg, he wrote a series of articles and, in 1910, most of a book about the care of babies.
+As a ghostwriter for the physician Leonard K. Hirshberg, he wrote a series of articles, and in 1910, most of a book about the care of babies.

+Mencken was an outspoken critic of Prohibition.
+His detestation with the Eighteenth Amendment aligned Mencken with the cultural elite of his time.
+He led intellectual and emotional campaigns to eradicate Prohibition and went as far to vote for Franklin Roosevelt in 1932 to accomplish this abolition of the Eighteenth Amendment.
+Mencken viewed the freedom to drink as critical liberty and considered alcohol as one of humanity's greatest inventions.

 Mencken admired the German philosopher Friedrich Nietzsche (he was the first writer to provide a scholarly analysis in English of Nietzsche's views and writings) and Joseph Conrad.
 His humor and satire owed much to Ambrose Bierce and Mark Twain.
-He did much to defend Dreiser despite freely admitting his faults, including stating forthrightly that Dreiser often wrote badly and was gullible.
+He did much to defend Theodore Dreiser despite freely admitting his faults, including stating forthrightly that Dreiser often wrote badly and was gullible.
 Mencken expressed his appreciation for William Graham Sumner in a 1941 collection of Sumner's essays and regretted never having known Sumner personally.
 In contrast, Mencken was scathing in his criticism of the German philosopher Hans Vaihinger, whom Mencken described as "an extremely dull author" and whose famous book Philosophy of 'As If he dismissed as an unimportant "foot-note to all existing systems".